hanatos/vkdt/readme.md

 # vkdt: darktable which sucks less

-[this](https://jo.dreggn.org/vkdt) is an experimental complete rewrite of [darktable](https://darktable.org), at this point with a reduced feature set.
+[vkdt](https://jo.dreggn.org/vkdt) is a workflow tool for raw photography.
-`vkdt` is designed with high performance in mind. there are already some new features, too: support for animations, raw video, and heavy lifting algorithms like image alignment and better highlight inpainting. this is made possible by faster processing, allowing more complex operations.
+`vkdt` is designed with high performance in mind. it features a flexible processing node graph at its core, enabling real-time support for animations, timelapses, raw video, and heavy lifting algorithms like image alignment and better highlight inpainting. this is made possible by faster processing, allowing more complex operations.

-the processing pipeline has been rewritten as a generic node graph (DAG) which supports multiple inputs and multiple outputs. all processing is done in glsl shaders/vulkan. this facilitates potentially heavy duty computational photography tasks, for instance aligning multiple raw files and merging them
+the processing pipeline is a generic node graph (DAG) which supports multiple inputs and multiple outputs. all processing is done in glsl shaders/vulkan. this facilitates potentially heavy duty computational photography tasks, for instance aligning multiple raw files and merging them